The average American lives 78.55 miles from their mom (2023 data)

 Moving closer to mom is possible

 Thousands of down payment assistance programs exist to help Americans purchase their first home.
 Finding the programs you qualify for can be hard.
-Stairs makes the process simpler by finding all the down payment assistance programs you qualify for and connecting you with a lender that can help.
+Stairs makes the process simpler by connecting you with a local lender that understands down payment assistance in your area.
 Get early access now and buy your first home (near mom) sooner.

 Methodology